NVE/Flood_forecasting/README.md

 ## Running the app

 This branch is intended to be run as a demonstration branch.
+The data is updated automatically twice a day: 8:15 and 11:30

 It is not yet available on shinyapps.io you can also run it locally as follows:

 #### Directly from Github